 Admittedly, 95% is not 100%.
 There is still room for error.
 Just as our current system has room for error due to massive disparities in voter turnout, and the vast number of voters whose votes are swayed by lack of information, biased information, and outright misinformation.
 The type of risks may be different, but the overall risks are far lower in an Election-by-Jury.

-It is also based on the modern practice of jury trial, or the use of random selection to form a panel of citizens who decide the fate of a defendant, which is widely used in the U.S. and other countries.
+It is based on the modern practice of jury trial, or the use of random selection to form a panel of citizens who decide the fate of a defendant, which is widely used in the U.S. and numerous other countries

 Which is better?
 A 100% chance of casting one ballot, among 300 million voters?
 Or a 1% chance of casting 1 ballot, among 3 million voters?
 Statistically, both grant you the exact same amount of voting power.